Tensor-structured sketching for constrained least squares: Numerical experiments

 \subsection{Dependence on the sketching size $m$}

 It is of interest to test how the sketching dimension $m$ affects the quality of our sketching matrix $\mS.$ \cref{sketch_size} presents the empirical performance of $\mS$ as the sketching dimension $m$ varies.
-We summarize the numerical observations as follows: \begin{enumerate} \item In the small error regime (under the scale between $10^0$ and $10^{-1}$), the roughly parallel lines validate the theory that the G+R sketch has the same performance as that of the standard Gaussian sketch. \item In contrast, there are rapid drops in the large error ratio regime for the G+R sketching in both well and ill-conditioned programs.
-Such phenomena can be explained by the quantitative shift of the dependence on $\eps$ shown in \eqref{ratio_eps}.
-More specifically, the error ratio decays at the order $\mathcal{O}(\eps^2)$ when the sketching size $m$ is small but gradually drops at a slower rate $\mathcal{O}(\eps)$ as $m$ grows. \item Unlike its performance in the unstructured programs, the G+R sketching does not have a drastic decay in the structured program.
+We summarize the numerical observations as follows: \begin{enumerate} \item In the small error regime (under the scale between $10^{-1}$ and $10^{-2}$), the roughly parallel lines validate the theory that the G+R sketch has the same performance as that of the standard Gaussian sketch and the sketching dimension $m$ keeps a quadratic dependence on $\eps$.

+\item In contrast, there are rapid decays in the large error ratio regime for the G+R sketching in both well-conditioned and ill-conditioned programs.
+Such phenomena corresponds to the quantitative shift in our sketching dimension bound shown in \cref{unconstrained}.
+Specifically, the error ratio decays at the order $\mathcal{O}(1/m)$ when the sketching size $m$ is small but gradually drops at a slower rate $\mathcal{O}(1/\sqrt{m})$ as $m$ grows.

+\item Unlike its performance in the unstructured programs, the G+R sketching does not have a drastic decay in the structured program.
 This may suggest a better estimate of the sketching dimension for tensor-structured programs. \end{enumerate}